khalidbelk/Worskhop_Assembly/README.md

 **What is the purpose of the "testmycfile" executable?**

 As mentioned earlier, the .o files will allow us to test the ASM functions with our C files, to make sure that our .asm program works correctly and returns the expected results.
-Normally, you would have to manually compile your C file with the .o but the script already does it for you (and for all the files simultaneously as long as you follow the **right format naming your files**).
+Normally, you would have to manually compile your C file with the .o but the **testmycfile** script already does it for you (and for all the files simultaneously as long as you follow the **right format naming your files**).